sartorlab/mint/README.md

 ### UCSC Browser track hub

-Each `mint` project has a UCSC Genome Browser track hub autogenerated in `test_hybrid/test_hybrid_hub`.
+Each `mint` project has a UCSC Genome Browser track hub autogenerated in `test_hybrid_small/test_hybrid_small_hub`.
 In order to view it on the genome browser, it must be placed in a web-facing folder and the URL should be given under the `My Hubs` tab.

 Included in each track hub, where applicable, are:

 * Pulldown coverage pileups from `bedtools genomecov`
 * Percent methylation tracks from `bismark_methylation_extractor`
-* Simple classification tracks
+* Simple classification tracks for `bismark_methylation_extractor`, `macs2`, and `PePr`
-* `macs2` peaks
-* Combined peaks from `PePr` with chip1/chip2 labels
+* Combined peaks from `PePr` with group labels
 * Differential methylation from `methylSig`
 * Sample classifications
 * Comparison classifications